Aaron-M-R/PredictingRecipeRatings/README.md

 # PredictingRecipeRatings
 This project builds a random forest regressor that predicts the rating for recipes without a rating.

+Our exploratory data analysis can be found <a href="https://aaron-m-r.github.io/PredictingRecipeRatings/">here</a>

 ## Framing the Problem
 During our exploratory data analysis, we discovered many recipes were missing a rating.
 Although it appears in the original dataset that some reviews have a score of zero, we reasoned that this most likely instead indicates a lack of a rating.
 Instead of imputing these missing values using the mean rating or a probabilistic model, we would like to use machine learning to predict these ratings based on other available features.